SilicoSciences/seminar-bioinformatics-rna-seq/rna-seq_galaxy.md

 ### Common Bioinformatics Using Unix and Freely Available Open Source Tools on the Example of Gene Expression Analysis

-### RNA-Seq (Whole Transcriptome Shotgun Sequencing) using TopHat, Cufflinks, Galaxy and IGV
+### RNA-Seq using TopHat, Cufflinks, Galaxy and IGV

 0. Get familar with your tools.
 [Galaxy](https://usegalaxy.org/)